vtzf/NAMD-EPC-Cython/README.md

 1. Set parameters in `inp` and `INICON` in rundir(./).
 2. Use `make c` to generate C code files.
    Use `make so` to generate dynamic-link libraries from C code files.
-   Use `make exe` to gnerate namd-epc target file.
+   Use `make exe` to generate namd-epc target file `namd-epc`.
    Or instead, use `make` or `make all` to finish the above three processes.
+   `makefile` checks the path of `Python.h`, `numpy/*.h` and `hdf5.h` header files from Python installation directory.
 3. Run `mpirun -np ncore namd-epc` or `sbatch sub_namd`.

-Before perform preprocessing and NAMD simulations, some parameters need to be specify in `inp`.
+Before performing preprocessing and NAMD simulations, some parameters need to be specified in `inp`.
 We list all the parameters needing to be customized.

 ```python
 # NAMD parameter in Args.py